-The galaxy formation group at Northwestern University is led by Claude-André Faucher-Giguère and part of the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
-Our group’s research is driven by the prospect that understanding galaxy formation will provide key insight into several of the most important questions in modern astrophysics, including the origin of structure in the Universe, the nature of dark matter, and the formation of stars and black holes.
+Our group’s research is driven by the prospect that understanding galaxy formation will provide key insight into several of the most important questions in modern astrophysics, including the origin of structure in the Universe, the nature of dark matter and dark energy, and the formation of stars and black holes.

 We are interested in all aspects of galaxy formation and evolution, including star formation, massive black holes, and connections with the intergalactic medium.
 We address these problems using a combination of analytic modeling, numerical simulation, and comparison with observations, with an emphasis on expanding our understanding of the fundamental physical processes involved and leveraging data from new astronomical facilities.
-See our list of publications for an overview of some of the specific problems that we have been working on.
+See the research page for more details.

 Our group has close ties with scientists at other Chicagoland research institutes working in cosmological structure formation, including at The University of Chicago, Fermilab, and Argonne National Lab.

 |Rendering of one of our galaxy simulations (credit: Alex Gurvich).|

 Opportunities: – Postdoc positions are available in theoretical galaxy formation broadly defined, including star formation, galaxy-black hole co-evolution, the intergalactic medium, and cosmology.
 Candidates can simultaneously apply for the Postdoctoral Associate positions and the CIERA Fellowship.
 In the case of overlapping interests, joint appointments with the cosmology group at Argonne National Lab or with the theoretical astrophysics group at Fermilab are possible.
 We are also happy to host fellows with external support, such as the Hubble, Einstein, NSF fellowships.